garcia/simfile/docs/source/known-properties.rst

 saving a simfile; unknown properties are liable to be deleted if saved by the StepMania editor.

-When they're available, you should prefer to use attributes (e.g.
+When working with known properties, you should prefer to use attributes (e.g.
 :code:`sim.title`, :code:`chart.stepstype`) rather than indexing into the underlying dictionary (e.g. :code:`sim['TITLE']`, :code:`chart['STEPSTYPE']`).
 While these are functionally equivalent in many cases, attributes generally